 Different Ways to Pay for College

-The U.S. government offers aid in the form of federal student loans, but also grants and some scholarships, which can help drastically reduce the cost of college.
+The U.S. government offers aid in the form of federal student loans, but also grants and some scholarships, which can significantly reduce the cost of college.
 It’s important when applying to schools to consider all of the costs involved.
 You can estimate your financial aid online ahead of time, so you can make an educated decision about where to attend school.

-SoFi Student Loan Refinance
+SoFi Loan Products

 SoFi Private Student Loans

 Please borrow responsibly.
 SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
 You should exhaust all your federal student aid options before you consider any private loans, including ours.
 Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
-See SoFi.com/eligibility for more information.
+See SoFi.com/eligibility-criteria for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.
-SoFi Lending Corp. and its lending products are not endorsed by or directly affiliated with any college or university unless otherwise disclosed.